 gory details of naming, the Wikipedia

-page about the church's official names is accurate and enlightening.
+page about the church's official names is enlightening.

 In addition to the page you are now reading, you'll find these areas in

 *Domestic and Foreign Missionary Society of the Protestant Episcopal Church

 US Episcopal Church Official Information

 Official news, information, publications, and reports from the staff and volunteer personnel who carry out the mission and ministry,

 governance, and administration of the Episcopal Church in the United States.
 Earlier websites were quite terrible; this latest one is